vicontiveros00/vicontiveros00/README.md

 Hey.
 I like to code.
+I'm an American React developer who somehow ended up in Finland.

 - 🌱 Currently working on getting certification as a front end engineer through Codecademy.
 My progress can be tracked [here](https://www.codecademy.com/profiles/vicontiveros).
 - 📫 You can reach me [here](https://vicontiveros00.github.io/#contact).